 The automotive technology curriculum provides for entry level skills in the automotive field.
 The program is designed to impart in-depth technical skills as required in today's highly technical automotive field.
 It prepares students for employment in the automotive and/ or transportation trades.
 For those currently employed, upgrading and specialization skills will be stressed.
 The major emphasizes practical experience in actual repairs under simulated shop conditions.
+The program offers two introductory courses that are recommended for all students: AUTO 99 Introduction to Automotive Technology is a lecture class that can be taken face-to-face or fully online.
+AUTO 100 is a laboratory class that demonstrates how to perform basic services.
+Students must select one of these courses before taking AUTO 120.

-- · Demonstrate and practice standardized safety and hazardous waste handling practices. - Diagnose and repair engine mechanical and ignition problems utilizing a variety of diagnostic and repair equipment. - Evaluate vehicle emission equipment and accurately perform a full smog inspection. - Diagnose and repair vehicles that fail smog inspections. - Read and interpret automotive electrical wiring diagrams to aid in the diagnosis of automotive electrical problems. - Following prescribed industry standards, correctly utilize test equipment and tools to diagnose and repair automotive electrical systems. - Independently demonstrate ability to perform computer system and fuel system service using related diagnostic equipment. - Evaluate technical service bulletins for assisting in repairing various drivability concerns. - · Utilize communication skills to effectively deal with disgruntled colleagues in your work - Utilize good customer relations techniques to improve customer satisfaction. - · Correctly adhere to BAR regulations involving writing repair order estimates, revising estimates, and final invoicing. - · Independently apply technical training and skill sets learned at school in an actual automotive repair shop environment.
+- Demonstrate and practice standardized safety and hazardous waste handling practices. - Diagnose and repair engine mechanical and ignition problems utilizing a variety of diagnostic and repair equipment. - · Evaluate vehicle emission equipment and accurately perform a full smog inspection. - · Diagnose and repair vehicles that fail smog inspections. - Read and interpret automotive electrical wiring diagrams to aid in the diagnosis of automotive electrical problems. - · Following prescribed industry standards, correctly utilize test equipment and tools to diagnose and repair automotive electrical systems. - Independently demonstrate ability to perform computer system and fuel system service using related diagnostic equipment. - · Evaluate technical service bulletins for assisting in repairing various drivability concerns. - · Utilize communication skills to effectively deal with disgruntled colleagues in your work place. - Utilize good customer relations techniques to improve customer satisfaction. - · Correctly adhere to BAR regulations involving writing repair order estimates, revising estimates, and final invoicing. - Independently apply technical training and skill sets learned at school in an actual automotive repair shop environment.